Spontaneous emission of a three-level artificial atom in a one-dimensional open waveguide: Probability amplitudes in real-space

-Expression (\ref{14}), aside from amplitude $\alpha(t-x/\upsilon_g)$, is also contain shifted value $\beta(\upsilon_g t' -x, t- x/\upsilon_g)$, so it can't be considered explicit.
-However, by performing a corresponding shift in (\ref{14}), one can show that recursive part will cut off due to Heaviside functions, and remaining part will contain only terms proportional to incident single-photon field $\beta_0$ and amplitude of second-excited state $\alpha(t)$.
-Detailed calculations can be found in Appendix A. Thus, we obtain the explicit expression for a single-photon amplitude:
+Expression (\ref{14}), aside from the amplitude $\alpha(t-x/\upsilon_g)$, also contains the shifted value $\beta(\upsilon_g t' -x, t- x/\upsilon_g)$, so it can't be considered explicit.
+However, by performing a corresponding shift in (\ref{14}), one can show that the recursive part will be cut off due to the Heaviside functions, and the remaining part will contain only terms proportional to the incident single-photon field $\beta_0$ and the amplitude of the second-excited state $\alpha(t)$.
+Detailed calculations can be found in Appendix A. Thus, we obtain the explicit expression for the single-photon amplitude:

 \end{widetext}